 - A low-speed internet connection for one or more students.

-- Times of the day when there is low bandwidth due to network usage in an area.
+- Times of the day when there's low bandwidth because of network usage in an area.

-- Low bandwidth periods due to outages local to neither the school nor to students, but which impact performance nonetheless.
+- Low-bandwidth periods because of outages local to neither the school nor to students, but, which affect performance nonetheless.

-This article will give you best practices to follow for a variety of Teams activities when you're faced with a low-bandwidth issue.
+This article will give you best practices to follow for various Teams activities when you're faced with a low-bandwidth issue.

 There's information here on How Microsoft Teams uses memory, because in addition to low bandwidth problems, you may be having resource issues on your device.
 If you're looking for network guidance for Microsoft Teams, review Prepare your organization's network for Microsoft Teams.

-The important thing to remember, as an ITAdmin, is that while you have solutions for low bandwidth issues that are wide-spread that will resolve problems quickly, this should be considered carefully, as some issues may be able to resolved with a more narrow focus taken at the educator or even the student/parent level.
+The important thing to remember, as an IT Admin, is that while you have solutions for low-bandwidth issues that are wide-spread that will resolve problems quickly, solutions should be considered carefully.
+Some issues may be able to resolve with a more narrow focus taken at the educator or even the student/parent level.

 If you've got the time to invest, the Quality of Experience Review Guide is a worthwhile read (this is not EDU-specific, but it will still have valuable information).
-This will allow experienced ITAdmins to go in-depth on the experience for their educators and students.
+This guide will allow experienced IT Admins to go in-depth on the experience for their educators and students.

 Meetings and video

-A primary focus for low bandwidth issues are meetings, and specifically video in meetings.
-We have some of the actions below that an ITAdmin should consider when dealing with issues reported by students or educators in regard to having the best meeting experience in an educational setting.
+A primary focus for low-bandwidth issues is meetings; specifically, video in meetings.
+An IT Admin should consider the actions below when dealing with issues reported by students or educators in regard to having the best meeting experience in an educational setting.

-In regards to meetings, one of the most concerning areas for low bandwidth situations has to do with videos.
-Fortunately, in addition to Teams being able to scale to detected bandwidth automatically, you as an ITAdmin have policy options you can set at the per-organizer and/or per-user level to give everyone the best experience in light of the bandwidth they have to work with at a given time.
+Regarding meetings, one of the most concerning areas for low-bandwidth situations has to do with videos.
+In addition to Teams being able to scale to detected bandwidth automatically, you as an IT Admin have policy options you can set at the per-organizer and/or per-user level.
+These options allow you to give everyone the best experience in light of the bandwidth they have to work with at a given time.